 Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels, and brain.

-It may occur after an infection with strep bacteria, such as strep throat or scarlet fever.
+It occurs after an infection with strep bacteria, such as strep throat or scarlet fever.

 Treatment includes antibiotics, anti-inflammatory medicine, and bed rest.